donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/jacobson.jpg" alt="Jacobson" width="200px"/>

 Jacobson is the father of modern algebra, the Jacobson radical being named after him.
-His book is refreshing (although I wouldn't use it for undergrad) and I personally found his explanations to be the best.
+His book is refreshing (although I wouldn't use it for undergrad) and I personally found his explanations to be some of my favorites.
 That being said, the standard textbook in the subject was written by an author that has already featured prominently on this list:

 **[Algebra](https://www.amazon.com/Algebra-Graduate-Texts-Mathematics-Serge/dp/038795385X/)**, *Serge Lang*